+A pre-nuptial agreement is a contract that is formed before the date of marriage or civil partnership.
+The aim of creating the contract is to allow for easier resolution of a wide range of issues that may incur if the relationship breaks down.
 Such agreements are legally binding under Scots Law.
-The agreement will only be tampered with by the courts if it is established that the agreement was not made in circumstances that are considered reasonable or that the agreement was made under unfair conditions.
+The agreement will only be tampered with by the courts if it is established that the agreement was not made in circumstances that are considered reasonable, or that the agreement was made under unfair conditions.

-Both prenuptial and postnuptial agreements can prove hugely important in the event of separation.
-This will make sure certain assets are protected from your partner should you separate.
-You may wish to consider undertaking such an agreement, reasons for doing so are not limited to but include the following:
+Both pre-nuptial and post-nuptial agreements can prove hugely important in the event of separation.
+Having an agreement in place will make sure certain assets are protected.
+Reasons for putting in place a pre- or post-nuptial agreement vary, but include the following:

 - A large difference in income between you and your partner.

-- If you bring more assets to the relationship before the date of union, whether that be from a previous relationship or from separate means.
+- One of you bringing more assets to the relationship, that were accrued before the date of union, whether that be from a previous relationship or from separate means.

-- You invested more into the purchase of the property you live or are set to live in.
+- One of you having invested more into the purchase of the property that you live or are planning to live in.

-- The agreement will establish how assets are to be divided upon separation, potential saving you considerable legal fees in the event you separate without one.
+The agreement will establish how assets are to be divided upon separation, potentially saving you considerable legal fees in the event you separate without one.

 It is highly recommended that you seek legal advice before entering into any kind of agreement.
-At Kee Solicitors, we tailor our services to your individual needs as we provide the assistance necessary.
-For more information on our prenuptial and postnuptial services contact us today on: 0141 478 9090
+At Kee Solicitors, we tailor our services to your individual needs.
+For more information on our pre-nuptial and post-nuptial services contact us today.